 Steve Raleight wants to produce a show on Broadway.
 He finds a backer, Herman Whipple and a leading lady, Sally Lee.
 But Caroline Whipple forces Steve to use a known star, not a newcomer. ...
 See full summary »

 Roy Del Ruth

 Movie star Brooks Mason tries to avoid his fans and spend some weeks on vacation.
-When Hawaiian plantage-owner George Smith is mistaken by Mason's fans for Mason and brought to Mason's home.
-They decide to change their identitiess for a few weeks.
-But George Smith is mobbed by Mason's fans again on a personal appearance tour in New York, Mason falls in love to dancer Dorothy March, who also is on her way to Hawaii.
-Problems for Mason arise due to the fact that Smith is engaged with Cecilia Grayson, and her wealthy father believes, that Smith has double-crossed him.
-Mason isn't able to establish a connection with Smith in New York due to his agent's orders...
+When Hawaiian plantation owner George Smith is mistaken by Mason's fans for Mason and brought to Mason's home.
+They decide to exchange their identities for a few weeks.
+But George Smith is mobbed by Mason's fans again on a personal appearance tour in New York, Mason falls in love with dancer Dorothy March, who also is on her way to Hawaii.
+Problems for Mason arise due to the fact that Smith is engaged to Cecilia Grayson and her wealthy father believes that Smith has double-crossed him.
+Mason isn't able to establish a connection with Smith in New York due to his agent's orders.
 Written by

 Stephan Eichenberg <email@example.com>